gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 ## Recent Architectural Decisions (Condensed Format)

+### [2025-08-06 14:58:00] - **Architectural Decision: Defensive Data Validation in `get_market_data`**
+**Problem**: The integration test `test_api_call_efficiency.py` revealed a critical production vulnerability.
+When the underlying `_get_klines` method returns an empty DataFrame (e.g., due to an API issue or for a new, low-liquidity symbol), the `get_market_data` method proceeds with calculations, attempting to call `.min()` on an empty Series.
+This raises a `decimal.InvalidOperation` error because `min()` on an empty sequence returns `NaN`, which cannot be converted to a `Decimal`.
+**Solution**: Implement a defensive check at the beginning of the `get_market_data` method.
+Before any calculations are performed, the service will now validate that the `daily_data` and `h1_data` DataFrames are not empty.
+If either is empty, a `DataInsufficientError` will be raised immediately.
+**Result**: This change prevents the `decimal.InvalidOperation` crash, making the service more robust.
+It provides a clear, specific error (`DataInsufficientError`) when core data is missing, improving diagnostics and preventing the system from operating on incomplete or invalid data.
+This ensures that all downstream calculations are only performed on valid, non-empty datasets.

+### [2025-08-06 14:46:00] - **Architectural Decision: Hierarchical Tracing Implementation**
+**Problem**: The existing logging system treated every operation as a flat, independent event.
+This made it impossible to understand the causal relationships between a primary operation (e.g., `get_market_data`) and the multiple sub-operations it triggers (e.g., `_get_klines`, `_calculate_rsi`).
+The lack of a parent-child link obscured the execution flow, making debugging and performance analysis difficult.
+**Solution**: A hierarchical tracing pattern was implemented by introducing a `parent_trace_id` field into the logging schema.
+1.  **Trace Inheritance**: Child operations now inherit the `trace_id` from their parent.
+2.  **Parent ID**: The `parent_trace_id` field explicitly links a sub-operation to its initiator.
+3.  **Logging System Update**: The `StructuredLogger` and `AIOptimizedJSONFormatter` were updated to include and correctly process the `parent_trace_id`.
+4.  **Integration Test**: A dedicated integration test (`test_hierarchical_tracing.py`) was created to validate that parent-child relationships are correctly established and logged.
+The test captures `sys.stderr` to reliably verify the final log output.
+**Result**: The system now produces logs that form a clear execution tree.
+This provides full observability into complex operations, simplifies debugging by showing the exact sequence of events, and enables more accurate performance analysis by allowing the aggregation of timings for a parent and all its children.

 ### [2025-08-06 14:23:00] - **Refactoring `get_enhanced_context` for API Efficiency**
 **Problem**: The `get_enhanced_context` method was inefficiently making a second, redundant API call to fetch market data that had already been retrieved by the calling context.
 This increased latency and API usage costs.
 **Solution**: The method signature was changed from `get_enhanced_context(self, symbol: str)` to `get_enhanced_context(self, market_data: MarketDataSet)`.
 This enforces a cleaner data flow where the caller must first fetch the data via `get_market_data()` and then pass the resulting `MarketDataSet` object for enhancement.